wallberg/blog/_drafts/review-acquiring-genomes.md

 The authors are Lynn Margulis and Dorion Sagan.
 [Lynn Margulis](https://en.wikipedia.org/wiki/Lynn_Margulis) was a microbiologist and evolutionary theorist.
 [Dorion Sagan](https://en.wikipedia.org/wiki/Dorion_Sagan) is a science writer, essayist, and theorist.
 This book is one of a number of books co-authored by this mother-son team.

 I found this book a delightful read.
 The authors beautifully and in detail describe very complex biological systems.
 Their theory is quite amazing, and it was very exciting to be reading this book, with presents a theory which is as much on the cutting edge today as the theory of natural selection was in its time, as presented by Charles Darwin in the Origin of Species {% cite darwinOriginSpecies1859 %}.
-The difficulty in writing this review was determining what information to include to keep it concise, as so many details are necessarily omitted.
+The difficulty in writing this review was determining what information to include to keep it concise, as so many details and examples are necessarily omitted.

 ## Forward and Preface